Ilya-Meer/Ilya-Meer/content/blog/carrier/index.md

 ---

 <div style="text-align: right;">
-<pre id="epigraph" style="font-family: 'Source Sans Pro', Arial, monospace;">...
+<pre id="epigraph" style="font-family: 'IBM Plex Sans', Arial, monospace;">...
 The motive for metaphor, shrinking from
 The weight of primary noon,
 The A B C of being...